 Rich in vitamins, broccoli has plenty of nutrients that can help maintain stable blood sugar levels.
 Aside from being high in fibre, which slows down the release of sugar into the bloodstream, broccoli also contains the compound sulforaphane which betters insulin resistance.

-Another bright fruit, sour cherries are rich in anthocyanins which, like blueberries, help to thwart the spike in blood sugar after a meal.
-One study published in the Journal of Nutrition found that sour cherries helped to improve insulin resistance.
+Another bright fruit, sour cherries are rich in anthocyanins, which, like blueberries, help thwart the spike in blood sugar after a meal.
+A study published in the Journal of Nutrition found that sour cherries helped improve insulin resistance.

-Cinnamon contains the compound chromium that slows down the absorption of sugars into the bloodstream, lowering the risk of blood sugar spikes.
+Cinnamon contains compound chromium that slows down the absorption of sugar into the bloodstream, lowering the risk of blood sugar spikes.
 Furthermore, one study found that it improves insulin sensitivity.

 Although it’s a great addition to a variety of dishes, there’s more to garlic than added flavor.